Bylaws

 An ophthalmologist who joined the Association at the time of the founding of the Association and who was actively engaged in instruction, research, or patient care in the field of Pediatric Ophthalmology or Strabismus was designated a Charter Member.
 A list of Charter Members was established and closed by the first Board of Directors.

-A Charter Member shall have the right to vote and hold office as long as he or she meets the requirements of Active membership.
+A Charter Member shall have the right to vote and hold office as long as he or she meets the requirements of membership.

-SECTION 4.03 - Active Member
+SECTION 4.03 - Member

-An Active Member shall have the right to vote and hold office.
+A Member shall have the right to vote and hold office.

 SECTION 4.04 - Associate Member